m-kupiec/starter-react-ts-tailwind/README.md

 ### Development

 To start developing your React/TypeScript application, go to `src/App.tsx`.
 You can use the [Tailwind classes](https://tailwindcss.com/docs/utility-first) right away.

-You can start [describing the network](https://mswjs.io/docs/getting-started#step-2-describe) using the [MSW request handlers](https://mswjs.io/docs/concepts/request-handler) in `src/tests/mocks/handlers.ts`.
-The [MSW/Node.js integration module](https://mswjs.io/docs/getting-started#step-3-integrate) (`src/tests/mocks/server.ts`) is already started in `vitest.setup.ts`.

 ### Static Analysis